Plastocyanin

 Plastocyanin is a copper-containing protein that mediates electron-transfer.
 It is found in a variety of plants, where it participates in photosynthesis.
 The protein is a prototype of the blue copper proteins, a family of intensely blue-colored metalloproteins.
 Specifically, it falls into the group of small type I blue copper proteins called "cupredoxins".

 Function

-In photosynthesis, plastocyanin functions as an electron transfer agent between cytochrome f of the cytochrome b6f complex from photosystem II and P700+ from photosystem I. Cytochrome b6f complex and P700+ are both membrane-bound proteins with exposed residues on the lumen-side of the thylakoid membrane of chloroplasts.
-Cytochrome f acts as an electron donor while P700+ accepts electrons from reduced plastocyanin.
+In photosynthesis, plastocyanin transfers an electron from the cytochrome f of the cytochrome b6f complex, to the P700+ from photosystem I. Cytochrome b6f complex and photosystem I are both membrane-bound proteins with residues exposed on the thylakoid lumen.
+Cytochrome f acts as an electron donor, while P700+ accepts electrons from reduced plastocyanin.

 Structure

 Plastocyanin was the first of the blue copper proteins to be characterised by X-ray crystallography.
 It features an eight-stranded antiparallel β-barrel containing one copper center.